nikhilroy219/AI-Projects/Local AI Personal Assistant (Jarvis)/README.md

-# Jarvis — Local AI Personal Assistant
+# Jarvis - Local AI Personal Assistant

 A self-hosted personal AI assistant you talk to over Telegram, powered by Claude (Anthropic).
 Reachable by text or voice from anywhere, it answers with real-time web search, remembers context across sessions, switches between models on demand, and delivers a scheduled daily briefing, all running locally on your own machine with no manual input required.

 ## What It Does

 A chat app gives you an AI you have to open and ask.
-This project gives you one that runs on its own machine, reaches you on your phone, and acts on its own schedule, the difference between a tool you operate and an assistant that works in the background.
+This project gives you one that runs on its own machine, reaches you on your phone, and acts on its own schedule.
+The difference between a tool you operate and an assistant that works in the background.

 What makes it more than a chat window: